vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 ## Status

 All 314 abilities have been reviewed and documented.
 The codebase now has:
-- ~133 abilities with full or partial working implementations (+6 this session)
+- ~136 abilities with full or partial working implementations (+10 combined sessions today)
-- ~181 abilities with detailed TODO documentation explaining what's needed
+- ~178 abilities with detailed TODO documentation explaining what's needed

 The majority of un-implemented abilities require infrastructure that doesn't exist yet:
 - Weather system (effectiveWeather, field.isWeather)